-The “How” part is normally “do I hire a Real Estate Agent or try to sell it myself?”
+The “WHO” part is normally “do I hire a Real Estate Agent or try to sell it myself?”

-Whichever way you choose, don’t let these common sellers’ mistakes diminish your profits …or else it could be very, very painful!
+WHOEVER you choose, don’t let these common sellers’ mistakes land sellers make diminish your profits …or else it could be very, very painful!
+(See above photo)

 1. Study your current real estate market! – As they say in showbiz, “Timing is everything”!

 * If the current housing market is “HOT” you stand a better chance of

 selling your land at the price you want.
 You need to know how many

 land parcels units are for sale and how many sold last month.
 If

 you are sell in a “HOT” market, that means you will have to respond

 quickly to offers, negotiate and make counter offers if necessary..

 * If the current land market is weak you stand to lose a large percentage